 “Above all, it is the example of the man himself, the peace and calm that surround him, the spiritual power that emanates from him, pointing the way to each person’s own inner path to enlightenment.”

 If you want to do one good thing in the world, the best thing you can do is give other people joy. ― Swami Kriyananda

+In 1948 at the age of twenty-two, Swami Kriyananda (J. Donald Walters) became a disciple of the Indian yoga master, Paramhansa Yogananda.
 At Yogananda’s request, Swami Kriyananda devoted his life to lecturing and writing, helping others to experience the living presence of God within.
 He taught on four continents in seven languages over the course of 65 years.

 His talks, his music, and his many books have touched the lives of millions.
 Swami Kriyananda took the ancient teachings of Raja Yoga and made them practical and immediately useful for people in every walk of life.
 His books and teachings on spiritualizing nearly every field of human endeavor include business life, leadership, education, the arts, community, and science.

 Widely recognized as one of the world’s foremost authorities on meditation and yoga, Swami Kriyananda has taught these principles and techniques to hundreds of thousands of students around the world.
 An advocate of simple living and high thinking, Swami Kriyananda’s wrote more than 140 books cover a wide range of subjects emphasizing the need to live wisely by one’s own experience of life, and not by abstract theories or dogmas.
 A composer since 1964, Kriyananda wrote over 400 musical works.
 His music is inspiring, soothing, and uplifting.
 Many of his later albums are instrumental works with brief affirmations or visualizations.
 His works have sold over 3 million copies worldwide and have been translated into over 25 languages.